AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-03-FractionalCalculus.md

 ## Abstract

-Several resources concerning alpha stable L'evy distributions are provided with associated applications to physics.
+Several resources concerning alpha stable L'evy distributions are provided with consideration of associated fractional operators and calculus.
+Several domains of theoretical physics are then reviewed from a fractional perspective.

 ### 1. L’evy Flights